-The maximum LDA size which can be referenced is dependent upon the the PARM value used on the RUN statement when PROCMON is invoked.
+The maximum LDA size that can be referenced is dependent upon the the PARM value used on the RUN statement when PROCMON is invoked.
 This value is a number from 1 through 32 indicating the number of multiples of 256 byte records in the LDA file.
-For example, if you wished to use an LDA of 1024 bytes the run statement would be:
+For example, to use an LDA of 1024 bytes, enter:

-RUN PROCMON.
-PUB.
-SYS;PARM=4
+RUN PROCMON.PUB.SYS; PARM=4